Bloody Mary – a classic hangover remedy

-Another contender is the French bartender Fernand Petiot.
-He lays claim to two controversial assertions.
-First, he purports to have created this libation long before Jessel, back in 1921 while working at a New York bar in Paris.
-Regrettably, this assertion lacks corroborating evidence.
-However, his second claim carries more weight.
-After migrating from Europe to New York, Petiot began working at the King Cole Room in the St. Regis Hotel.
-In 1934, he embarked on a mission to elevate Jessel’s vodka and tomato juice concoction, adding salt, black and cayenne peppers, lemon juice, and Worcestershire sauce.
-This transformation imbued the cocktail with its modern and distinctive flavor profile, solidifying its place in cocktail history.
+Another contender is the French bartender Fernand Petiot, who made two somewhat contradictory claims.
+According to the first, he created the cocktail much earlier than Jessel, in 1921, while working at a New York bar in Paris.
+However, there is no confirmation of this claim, unlike the second one.
+After moving from Europe to New York, he worked at the King Cole Room in the St. Regis Hotel.
+In 1934, he tried Jessel’s vodka-and-tomato-juice mix and upgraded it by adding salt, black and cayenne pepper, lemon juice, and Worcestershire sauce—giving the cocktail the modern taste we know today.

-The classic International Bartenders Association (IBA) recipe includes essential ingredients such as lemon juice, Worcestershire sauce, Tabasco, black pepper, and celery salt.
+The classic IBA recipe includes lemon juice, Worcestershire sauce, Tabasco, black pepper, and celery salt.

-One widely circulated theory attributes the name to Queen Mary I of England, known as “Bloody Mary” due to her efforts to restore Catholicism in England.
-This nomenclature is often attributed to Fernand Petiot.
-Another tale suggests that it was named after a waitress named Mary at the Bucket of Blood bar.
-Jessel, on the other hand, claimed he christened the cocktail in honor of Mary Warburton, who was present at its inception and accidentally spilled some on her pristine white evening dress.
+The most popular theory is that it was named after Queen Mary I of England, known as “Bloody Mary” for her attempt to restore the Catholic Church in England.
+This explanation is usually attributed to Fernand Petiot.
+Another story claims he named the cocktail after a waitress named Mary who worked at a bar called the Bucket of Blood.
+Jessel, however, said he named the drink after Mary Warburton, who was present at the cocktail’s “birth” and spilled some on her white evening dress.

 Asian Mary – with wasabi, ginger, and soy souse